CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-04.md

 ## Review

 In this lab, you:

 - Simulated a phishing email and verified its delivery.
-- Investigated the email using Threat Explorer in Microsoft Defender XDR.
+- Investigated the suspicious email using **Threat Explorer** in Microsoft Defender XDR.
-- Executed remediation actions, including moving the message to Junk and submitting it for review.
+- Performed remediation actions, including moving the message to Junk and submitting it to Microsoft for review.
-- Initiated and tracked an automated investigation.
+- Initiated an automated investigation with proposed remediation.
-- Managed and classified related alerts, updating their status.
+- Managed and classified the related alert by updating its status and ownership.
-- Analyzed the investigation graph to confirm the scope and resolution of the incident.
+- Reviewed the investigation graph to confirm the scope and outcome of the incident.

 ## You have successfully completed the lab.
 Click on Next to Continue